Frequently Asked Questions

 How can I transfer ROSE tokens from my BitPie wallet to my Oasis Wallet?

-BitPie wallet doesn't use the standardized account key generation process specified in ADR 0008.
-Consequently, your Bitpie wallet's mnemonic phrase will not open the same account in Oasis Wallet.
+BitPie wallet doesn't use the standardized Oasis mnemonic derivation.
+Consequently, your Bitpie wallet's mnemonic phrase will not open the same account in the Oasis Wallet.

 On the main BitPie wallet screen, click on the "Receive" button.